-A major redevelopment is taking place at the existing Perry Barr Station in Birmingham as part of the regeneration of the surrounding area for the Commonwealth games in 2022.
-Waldeck Consulting kindly shared their pedestrian modelling as it was used to establish the suitability of the design option for predicted future demand forecast of 1.1 million passengers in 2027, which would see a 58% increase from the base flows.
+A major redevelopment has taken place at the Perry Barr Station in Birmingham as part of the regeneration of the surrounding area for the Commonwealth games in 2022.
+Waldeck Consulting used pedestrian modelling to establish the suitability of the design option for predicted future demand forecast of 1.1 million passengers in 2027, which would see a 58% increase from the base flows.
 Waldeck took advantage of the four steps of Oasys MassMotion and implemented this strategy into the project.

 How Oasys proved invaluable

-Simulations were set up and created to align with Perry Barr’s peak train times, with Platform 1 and 2 trains arrival being 3 minutes apart with the passenger boarding and alighting demands taken from peak 3-hour survey data and factored by the 58%.
+Simulations were set up and created to align with Perry Barr’s peak train times, with Platform 1 and 2 trains arrival being three minutes apart with the passenger boarding and alighting demands taken from peak 3-hour survey data and factored by the 58%.
+In addition, the provision of gate lines was simulated to aid future development of the station should these be installed later.

-Pedestrian Flow Modelling has confirmed the suitability of the team’s design at each GRIP stage and aided the streamlining of the scheme to suit budget and visual aspirations.
-In addition, the passive provision of gate lines was simulated aiding future development of the station should these be installed at a later date.
+Pedestrian Flow Modelling confirmed the suitability of the design at each major stage of the project and aided the streamlining of the scheme to suit budget and visual aspirations.

 The station is located near Aston Villa Football Ground and anecdotal evidence identified a noticeable impact on the passenger flow during pre and post sporting events despite only a few trains being affected by this.
 An initial event train scenario was run as part of the project determining stress points.
 This could be built upon with further scenarios and flow options run to aid station management for frequent events and for special events taking place, such as the Commonwealth Games 2022.

 4. Revise – fix issues early, saving time and expenses.

 When the client was considering changes to the platform arrangement, Waldeck were able to use MassMotion to quickly assess the feasibility and impact of the changes on the pedestrian flow prior to incurring any significant costs due to abortive works.